GeneMAP-Research/genemap-research.github.io/docs/workflows/gwas/idat-to-vcf.md

 {: .note }
-> First, make sure nextflow and singularity are loaded - check how these are loaded on your system
+> First, make sure nextflow and singularity are loaded.
+> Check how these are loaded on your system
 >
-> module load <nextflow>
+> `module load nextflow`
+>
-> module load <singularity>
+> `module load singularity`

 ### Running with all three profile categories